 Running a Base Node

-This guide will walk you through setting up your own Base Node.
+This tutorial will walk you through setting up your own Base Node.

 Objectives